 Start with fresh, organic wheatgrass seeds and pre-sprout them for best results—pre-sprout means sprout seeds without soil.

 - Estimate the number of seeds it will take to cover the selected tray with a single layer of seeds.

 - Place seeds in a bowl, rinse with cool water and drain.
 Fill the bowl with clean, cool water and let seeds soak at room temperature for 8 hours.

 - Drain the water off the seeds, refill the bowl with fresh cool water and allow the seeds to soak for another 8 hours at room temperature.
 Repeat this rinsing/soaking process for the third time.

 - After draining the seeds for the third time, inspect them for signs of sprouting.
 If sprouts are visible, then the wheatgrass seeds are ready to be planted.

 Setting up the Tray

-- Place a double layer of unbleached paper towel in the bottom of the tray to prevent the roots from growing through the drainage holes and soil from leaching out.
+- Place a double layer of unbleached paper towel at the bottom of the tray to prevent the roots from growing through the drainage holes and soil from leaching out.

-- Place 1 1/2 – 2 inches of organic potting soil in the tray and evenly moisten soil by spritzing it with water from a spray bottle.
+- Place 1 1/2 – 2 inches of organic potting soil in the tray and evenly moisten it by spritzing it with water from a spray bottle.

 Normally wheatgrass is grown in the dark.
 It does not like to be in the sun and will not grow when placed in direct sunlight.